Back to news

 Step 5: LangGraph Workflow

 Here's the part that turns a single LLM call into something you can trust.
-LangGraph lets you wire up the answer as a sequence of steps with real, documented building blocks: StateGraph, add_node, add_edge, add_conditional_edges, and the END sentinel (LangGraph documentation).
+LangGraph lets you wire up the answer as a sequence of steps with real, documented building blocks: StateGraph, add_node, add_edge, add_conditional_edges, and the END sentinel (LangGraph documentation (opens in a new tab)).

 The flow is retrieve, rerank, generate, validate.
 The validate step is the one that earns its keep.
 If the model isn't confident the answer is grounded in the documents, the graph routes to a clarify node instead of shipping a shaky answer.
 That conditional edge is what stops the system from confidently making things up.